openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

         systemd integration.
 The graphical bootloader allows now to switch during boot between systemd, SysVinit and also shell code.

-Also, Lennart Poettering wrote in his systemd for developers series aboutÂ [socket
+Also, Lennart Poettering wrote in his â€œsystemd for developersâ€ series aboutÂ [socket
         activation](http://0pointer.de/blog/projects/socket-activation2.html)Â where he uses cups as example.

 **hal**